Kathleen Cavendish, Marchioness of Hartington: Marriage

 In 1943, seeking a way to return to England, Kathleen signed up to work in a center for servicemen set up by the Red Cross.
 During her time in England, both before and particularly during the war, she grew increasingly more independent from her family and the Roman Catholic Church to which they belonged.
 During this time, Kennedy began a romantic relationship with politician William Cavendish, Marquess of Hartington (usually known to his family and friends as Billy Hartington).
 He was the eldest son and heir apparent of the 10th Duke of Devonshire.

 The two had met and begun a friendship when she moved to England when her father was appointed American Ambassador.
 Despite objections from her mother, Kennedy and Lord Hartington reunited upon her return to England.
-Rose especially rejected their relationship because she saw that their marriage would break the laws of the Roman Catholic Church by allowing Kathleen's children to be raised in the Church of England (Anglican Communion) rather than the Roman Catholic Church.
+Rose especially rejected their relationship because she saw that their marriage would break the laws of the Roman Catholic Church by allowing Kathleen's children to be raised in the Church of England rather than the Roman Catholic Church.
 Rose even tried to manipulate their relationship by keeping Kathleen away from Hartington and postponing a possible wedding.
 Regardless, Kathleen married Hartington on May 6, 1944, in a civil ceremony at the Caxton Hall Register Office.
-Kathleen's eldest brother Joseph P. Kennedy Jr., an officer in the United States Navy, to whom she had grown close during the last year of his life, as he was serving in Britain, was the only member of the family to attend the ceremony.
-Her second eldest brother, John, was still hospitalized due to a back injury incurred on the motor torpedo patrol boat PT-109 in the South Pacific Ocean, while her younger brother, Robert F. Kennedy, was in naval training.
-On August 12, 1944, Joe Jr. was killed when his plane exploded over the English Channel during a top-secret bombing mission in Europe.
+Kathleen's eldest brother Joseph P. Kennedy Jr., an officer in the U.S. Navy, to whom she had grown close during the last year of his life, as he was serving in Britain, was the only member of the family to attend the ceremony.
+Her second eldest brother, John, was still hospitalized due to a back injury incurred on the motor torpedo patrol boat PT-109 in the South Pacific Ocean, and younger brother Robert F. Kennedy was in naval training.
+Three months later on August 12, Joe Jr. was killed when his plane exploded over the English Channel during a top-secret bombing mission to Europe.